embl-cba/spindle3d/README.md

 Spindle3D quantifies spindle and chromatin morphology in 2-colour confocal image stacks.
 It requires fluorescent labellings of microtubules (e.g. tubulin-GFP, anti-tubulin immunostainings, etc.) in one channel, and chromatin (e.g. histone-GFP, DAPI, etc.) in the other.

 Please make sure to save a crop of your spindle of interest before the analysis.
 This will save computing time and prevent erroneous analysis.
 For cropping in Fiji, we recommend using the rectangular selection tool for drawing a region of interest around your spindle.
 Next copy your selection [Image > Duplicate > Duplicate stack] and save that copy.

+Important: Spindle3D will abort the analysis if the objects (chromatin or spindle) are in direct contact with any of the image borders (also see 'Troubleshooting').

 Please make sure that your input image is calibrated, i.e. the xy-length of your voxels and the z-step size are annotated in your image metadata.
 In Fiji, you can verify this in [Image > Properties].